 Instructions

 - Set a large plate on your work surface.
-Roll all the meat into balls - a heaping tablespoon at a time.
-Set the meatballs on the plate as you go.
-If your hands get sticky, fill a small bowl with ice water and dip your hands in periodically.
-If your hands are cold and wet, the meat is less likely to stick to them.
+Roll all the meat into balls, a heaping tablespoon at a time.
+Set meatballs on the plate as you go.
+If your hands get sticky, fill a small bowl with ice water and dip your hands in periodically to prevent meat from sticking.

-- Once all the meatballs are rolled, heat 2 tablespoons of oil over medium heat, in a large heavy skillet, preferably cast iron or non-stick.
-Once the oil is nice and hot, add half the meatballs and sauté them for 5 minutes or so, turning them gently with a spatula every minute or so, to brown them on all sides.
-Transfer the browned meatballs to another plate.
-Cook the rest of the meatballs, adding more oil if the pan is dry.
+- Heat 2 tablespoons oil in a large heavy cast iron or non-stick skillet, over medium heat.
+When oil is hot and looks wrinkly, add half the meatballs and sauté 5 minutes or so, turning gently with a spatula every minute or so, to brown them on all sides.
+Transfer meatballs to a plate and repeat with remaining meatballs, adding more oil if the pan is dry.

-- Return all the meatballs to the skillet or to a saucepan, if you need a large vessel, and add 4 cups of your favorite marinara sauce and ½ cup of water.
-Gently simmer the meatballs in the sauce for 25 minutes, until they're cooked through.
+- Return meatballs to the skillet (or to a saucepan, if you need a large vessel) and add 4 cups of your favorite marinara sauce and ½ cup of water.
+Gently simmer, uncovered, for 25 minutes, until meatballs are cooked through.
 Serve with pasta or spaghetti squash or zoodles.

 - Prep Time: 40 mins